-Nine service providers at five CCFs and four day programs were interviewed using a standard interview instrument.
+Six service providers at six CCFs were interviewed using a standard interview instrument.
 The service providers responded to questions regarding their knowledge of the consumer, the annual review process, and the monitoring of health issues, medication administration, progress, safety and emergency preparedness.
 The staff was familiar with the consumers and knowledgeable about their roles and responsibilities.